 Beyond that, I have a little trick that gets my family of 6 about 16 meals for just under $25 or$1.56 a meal!
 Add in I do a breakfast meal and meatless meal a night this is almost 3 weeks' worth of dinners for us for $25!
 We have a ton of Cheap Family Meals on the website so be sure to gander around.

 So what is this trick to save you money?
 Think outside the box when it comes to meat.

 Watch for Chicken Sales

 Recently Our chicken sales cycles circled around and at my local store, I was able to get chicken Drumsticks for 59¢ a pound and chicken leg quarters for 49¢ a pound.

 Related: How to Save Money on Meat

 Both had a 10-pound minimum to buy to get this price BUT we bought 20 pounds of each. this got us 9 meals of drumsticks and 7 meals from the leg quarters.

 Now many people pass this deal over not sure what to do with the meat besides BBQ grilled drumsticks.

-For the chicken leg quarters, I like to cook these in the crock pot in chicken broth until the meat falls off the bone, I then take the meat and shred it.
+For the chicken leg quarters, I like to cook these in the crockpot in chicken broth until the meat falls off the bone, I then take the meat and shred it.
 This makes great BBQ sandwiches.
 The shredded meat is also great for mixing with beans and rice.
-There are also some great recipes like One Pot Check and Rice with Swiss Chard, Spice Roasted Chicken Leg Quarters, and Garlic Roasted Chicken Leg Quarters.

 You can get some amazing tips to save on your grocery bill I highly recommend the book Cut Your Grocery Bill in Half with America's Cheapest Family